Row at India’s premier private university sparks debate on academic freedom

 “If intellectuals think free and fair elections did not happen in 2019, why didn’t they challenge it in the court?”
 Sharma asked.
 “The state has the right to put an academic under surveillance if he fails to prove his claim with substantial facts.”

-Amit Chaudhuri, director of Ashoka University’s Centre for the Creative and Critical, told Al Jazeera both public and private universities in India have been closely “controlled” and “punished” if they defy the government line.
+Amit Chaudhuri, author and head of Ashoka University’s creative writing department, told Al Jazeera both public and private universities in India have been closely “controlled” and “punished” if they defy the government line.

 Education and learning in the country, he added, are in a “far worse” state than they are being talked about, and there is relatively little talk about it because of the “fear of further reprisal”.

-Chaudhuri added universities as a habitat for free intellectual discussion have been “looked upon with suspicion”.
+Chaudhuri added that universities as a habitat for free intellectual discussion have been “looked upon with suspicion”.

 The BJP won the 2019 parliamentary elections in India: but was it ALL fair and square?